Alejoho/my-journey/README.md

 ## The Beginnings

 I am a former Agronomic Engineer.
-While working in my first job after graduation, I came across a business that ran its operations in a very archaic way.
+While working in my first job after graduation, I came across a business that ran its economy in a very archaic way.
 I proposed to the owners to create a software solution for them, free of charge.
 Initially, I thought creating an Access database would be enough, but then I discovered VBA under the hood of Microsoft Access and a whole new world opened before my eyes.
 During this part of my journey, I took the following courses on a YouTube channel called "Píldoras Informáticas":

 * [Curso Access 2010 Básico](https://www.youtube.com/playlist?list=PLDA8B66B264169835)
 * [Curso Access 2010 Avanzado](https://www.youtube.com/playlist?list=PL87EB5DB749276DAF)